President, SMART Transportation Division

 John Previsich is the president of the Transportation Division of the International Association of Sheet Metal, Air, Rail and Transportation Workers, formerly the United Transportation Union.
 He is a member of Local 31 in San Jose, Calif.

 Previsich started doing work as a local union officer in the mid-1980s.
-Thereafter, he moved into a system-wide position as a general chairperson in the early 1990s, followed by his election to International vice president in 2007.
-He was re-elected in 2011, elevated to the position of assistant president in 2012 and assumed the responsibilities of the general secretary and treasurer position on Jan.
+Thereafter, he moved into a system-wide position as a general chairperson in the early 1990s, followed by his election to international vice president in 2007.
+He was re-elected in 2011, elevated to the position of assistant president in 2012 and assumed the responsibilities of the general secretary and treasurer position Jan.
 1, 2013.
 He was elevated to the position of president effective Oct.
-1, 2013, and was elected to the office at the Transportation Division convention in 2014.
+1, 2013, and was elected to that office at the Transportation Division convention in 2014.

 During the course of his career, Previsich has advocated on behalf of his members in mergers and consolidations in the rail and airline industries, 13(c) transactions, divestitures, national and local contract negotiations and countless arbitrations and mediations, securing and defending collective bargaining agreements on properties large and small.
 With extensive experience as a union advocate in both passenger and freight service, he offers institutional knowledge that spreads across all crafts and modes of transportation.

-Having a special interest in transportation-industry safety issues, Previsich is the SMART Transportation Division representative on the Federal Railroad Administration’s Rail Safety Advisory Committee and has served on numerous subcommittees associated with RSAC.
+Having a special interest in transportation-industry safety issues, Previsich participates in the Federal Railroad Administration’s Rail Safety Advisory Committee (RSAC) and has served on numerous subcommittees associated with RSAC.
 In addition, he is a cabinet-level appointee to the National Freight Advisory Committee, a group that reports directly to the secretary of transportation on MAP-21, a program charged with assisting in the development of administration policy on a national freight plan for the 21st century.
 In addition, Previsich was invited by the White House to serve on a group to analyze the future transportation needs of America’s ports and terminals.